shaheerkhalid989/seizure_detection_model/README.md

-# 🧠 NeuroCare: CNN–LSTM for EEG Seizure Detection
+# 🧠 NeuroCare: (Light) CNN–LSTM for EEG Seizure Detection & Classification

 > Hybrid deep learning architecture for real-time seizure detection from EEG signals using the BIDS-SEINA dataset.